infor-design/enterprise-wc/README.md

 - Multiple themes, including a WCAG 2.0 AAA compatible high-contrast theme
 - Responsive components, patterns and layouts
 - Touch-friendly interactions
-- SVG-based iconography compatible with high DPI screens
+- SVG-based iconography for high DPI screens and scaling
 - Built-in, extendible localization system
 - Built-in mitigation of XSS exploits
-- 100% Test Coverage (TDD where possible)
+- 100% Functional Test Coverage
 - Passes all code security scans and is fully CSP compliant
 - Well documented in `.md` format
 - Contains an extensive [Change log](./doc/CHANGELOG.md) which lists any and all breaking changes